 The challenges brought up by the IT experts in this aspect falls under the functional suitability.
 The ten (10) out of fifteen (15) IT experts suggested to add an import feature in the system which was easily resolved by adding an upload button beside the add student button.
 It resulted to less downtime in the parts of the administrator and teacher.

-The LMS Administrator Account Adding CSV or EXCEL Import Files Before and After Enhancement application.
-The same was added to the chatbot and opened a link to the answers to the frequently asked questions.
+Figure 6 The LMS Administrator Account Adding CSV or EXCEL Import Files Before and After Enhancement

 4.4.3 Challenges Encountered In the Evaluation